amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

----

-# User Authentication Documentation
+# User Authentication

-This document provides an in-depth overview of the user authentication mechanism integrated into the ticket-raising platform project.
-Employing JWT (JSON Web Tokens), this authentication system ensures secure access to resources while preventing unauthorized access to sensitive data.
+An overview of the authentication system behind the platform, built around JWTs to keep resource access secure without requiring users to log in repeatedly.

-## Authentication Flow
+### Authentication Flow

-The authentication flow comprises the following steps:

-1. **User Registration**: Users register by providing essential details such as email and password, optionally including first and last names.
-Upon successful validation, a new user account is created in the database.
+**User registration:** users sign up with an email and password, optionally including their name.
+Once validated, a new account is created.

 ```go
 // RegisterHandler manages user registration requests.